Knobber0/ps4-linux-tutorial/docs/miscellaneous/kernel.md

 ## Which methods are available?

-- You can do manuall with commands by following the [archwiki](https://wiki.archlinux.org/title/Kernel/Arch_build_system).
+- You can manually compile using commands by following the [archwiki](https://wiki.archlinux.org/title/Kernel/Arch_build_system).
 Or you can do the far more user friendly approach by using [linux-tkg](https://github.com/Frogging-Family/linux-tkg).
 In this page only linux-tkg will be covered as its far more user friend and just easier to use.

 ## Step 1 - Setup